-From inception through March 31, 2015, we have incurred \$84.6 million in research and development expenses.
+From inception through June 30, 2015, we have incurred \$91.8 million in research and development expenses.
 We plan to increase our research and development expenditures for the foreseeable future as we continue the development of AKB-6548 and AKB-6899.
 Our current and planned research and development activities include the following:

-- We plan to initiate a Phase 3 development program for AKB-6548 in 2015 for anemia secondary to CKD in patients not on dialysis. - We have begun Phase 2 clinical development for AKB-6548 for the treatment of anemia in patients undergoing dialysis, the second indication we will pursue.
+- We plan to initiate a Phase 3 development program for AKB-6548 in 2015 for anemia secondary to CKD in patients not on dialysis. - We are currently in Phase 2 clinical development for AKB-6548 for the treatment of anemia in patients undergoing dialysis, the second indication we will pursue.
 The results from that study are expected in the third quarter of 2015. - We intend to file an IND and begin Phase 1 studies for AKB-6899.